On sums involving products of three binomial coefficients

 By [SB] we also have

 and

-Via an advanced approach involving the $p$-adic Gamma function and Gauss and Jacobi sums, E. Mortenson [M] managed to provide a partial solution of (1.14) and (1.15), with the following things open:
+Via an advanced approach involving the $p$-adic Gamma function and Gauss and Jacobi sums (see K. Ono [O, Chapter 11] for an introduction to this method), E. Mortenson [M] managed to provide a partial solution of (1.14) and (1.15), with the following congruences still open:

-(See also K. Ono [O, Chapter 11] for an introduction to this method.)
 Concerning (1.16)-(1.18), Mortenson's approach [M] only allowed him to show that for each of them the squares of both sides of the congruence are congruent modulo $p^2$.

 Our following theorem confirms (1.16)-(1.18) and hence completes the proof of (1.14) and (1.15).
 So far, all conjectures of Rodriguez-Villegas [RV] involving at most three products of binomial coefficients have been proved!